Lightning-AI/pytorch-lightning/.github/BECOMING_A_CORE_CONTRIBUTOR.md

 - Propose your own RFCs that align with the API design goals for Lightning.

-- Can abstract from an issue or bug into functionality that might solve other related issues or make the framework more flexible.
+- Identify opportunities from an issue or bug that can solve other related issues or make the framework more flexible.

 - Don’t make users feel like they don’t know what they’re doing.
 We’re here to help and to make everyone’s experience delightful.